What is Google My Business

 Step 2 – Enter your Business Name

 For this example we will use the name Bees Coffee.
-There might be a chance that your business already exists if you didn’t create it.
+There might be a chance that your business listing already exists if you didn’t create it.
 This is because a Business Profile is simply a place on Google Maps, which any person or computer can add.

 Step 3 – Business Profile (Match vs. Create)

 If you don’t see your business profile come up, Google will ask you to create a profile as you’re entering a new business onto their database.
 Your business name is already filled out so you’ll want to add your business category.
 If you do have a business profile already listed it will most likely ask you to put in contact information.

 It’s going to ask if you want to add a business location.
 For local businesses click yes and put in your address, that way you can appear on Google maps.
 For online businesses or service area businesses click no and put in your service areas.
 You can enter in any service areas you’d like (ie. country, province/state, city)

 If you have an address it’s going to ask an additional question; do you service customers outside of your area?

 Step 5 – Contact Details

 It will then ask you to put in the contact details that you want to show up for your customers.
 You may skip this step if you want but it is recommended that you complete it.
 If you don’t have a physical address it will require you to put in either a phone number or a website.